 The situation may bother me but most of all worries me.
 Since dieting is a temporary food plan, diets are not sustainable and neither do they create sustainable change for most people.
-Moreover, the deprivation of restrictive diets may lead to a diet-binge cycle which in turn may lead to guilt and frustration, finally leading towards self-loathing.
+Moreover, the deprivation of restrictive diets may lead to a diet-binge cycle which in turn may lead to guilt and frustration, finally leading towards self-loathing (specially in teens /// all other women or men not excluded though).
 Also, years of chronic dieting may result in slowing down metabolism and health issues.

 I really hope lack of self-appreciation not to be the result of the permanent year round ‘in a diet’ status of the wonderful people I saw recently.
 I hope it with all my heart.
 I also hope to go to a ‘diet free’ social event and soon.